-- b The amount of liabilities that are not for or in respect of members shall be determined in accordance with sections 131 and 156 of the Act and this guidance.
+- guidance.
 These are liabilities that do not fall due to the members of the scheme and include items such as fees due to professional advisors. - c Details of how to calculate benefit installation/payment expenses are set out in the assumptions guidance. - d Details of how the estimated cost of winding-up should be calculated are also set out in the assumptions guidance.